MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

         > [!NOTE]
         > All parameter values are interpreted as strings.

-    - **Sample Request** – Provide an example of the request that is sent to your external call.
+    - **Sample request** – Provide an example of the request that is sent to your external call.
 The request should reflect the parameter names and values that you specified, and it can't be edited.

         For *GET* methods, the request URL is shown.
 For *POST* methods, the request body is shown.

         The sample request is used to make a sample call to your endpoint, either before creation or whenever you select **Test**.

-    - **Sample Response** – Provide an example of the data data that is returned in a successful response from your API endpoint.
+    - **Sample response** – Provide an example of the data data that is returned in a successful response from your API endpoint.
 This data should be in JavaScript Object Notation (JSON) format and  can be referenced in your rules.
 The sample that you provide here is shown as you create rules.

         Select **Test** to automatically enter a real response from your API in this field.

     - **Timeout** – Specify how long, in milliseconds, the request should wait before it times out.
 You must specify a number between 1 and 1000.
-    - **Default Response** – Specify the default response that should be returned if your request fails or exceeds the specified time-out.
+    - **Default response** – Specify the default response that should be returned if your request fails or exceeds the specified time-out.
 The value must be valid JSON object or JSON element.

 3. Optional: To send a sample request to your API endpoint and view the response, select **Test**.
 For more information, see the next section, [Test an external call](external-calls.md#test-an-external-call).
 4. When you've finished setting the required fields, select **Create**.